PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 21 Plans.md

 * While traveling towards the mountains, two stone giants ambush the party.
 * **Context:** These giants were once **Red Hands** enforcers, but they look wrong.
 Their skin is cracked, glowing with magma-like energy veins.
 They are infected with **Rageblight**.
 * **Roster.**
-	* [[marble-stone-giant-fleemortals|Marble Stone Giant]] (Corrupted, deals & takes +2d8 force damage on hit, 100hp, fights recklessly)
+	* [[marble-stone-giant-fleemortals|Marble Stone Giant]] (Corrupted, stone looks brittle, vulnerable to bludgeoning, 100hp, fights recklessly)
-	* [[granite-stone-giant-fleemortals|Granite Stone Giant]] (Corrupted: Deals +1d6 psychic damage on hit, 90hp)
+	* [[granite-stone-giant-fleemortals|Granite Stone Giant]] (Corrupted: everyone nearby recklessly attacks, 90hp)

 * [ ] Moment 1: [[The Nameless Town at the Base of the Mountain]]
 * This small town lost its name long ago.
 * The population is made up of former worshipers of [[Clan Flameforge]] that lost their way years ago when the Clan was broken up.
 * **Draven's Return:** The elders recognize [[The Party#Draven Flameforge|Draven]].
 He is a legend here ("The Knight of the North").
     - _Reaction:_ A mixture of religious awe and fear.
 Some thought he was dead; his return is viewed as an omen.
 * They undergo pilgrimages up the treacherous mountain path in order to meet and offer sacrifice to "[[Varyn|The Valiant One]]"

 * [ ] Moment 2: The Path
-* Somewhere up the mountain path sits [[Kismet]], stoking a campfire.
-She offers a bit of knowledge about "The Valiant One"
+* Sitting at the start of the mountain is [[Kismet]], stoking a campfire.
+She offers a bit of knowledge about "The Valiant One":
-	> *"The Valiant One is broken.
-He sees ghosts in the snow.
+	> *"Before you take this path, there is something I must warn you about.
+The man you seek... he is not himself anymore.
+Hasn't been for a long time.
+Every since you died (pointing at Geralt)"
+	> *"He sits up there, in his cabin at the peak, all alone.
+He is haunted by his failures.
+His failures of Loyalty, of Power, and of Legacy."*
+	> *"The Valiant One is broken, and the pieces of him lay in that town.
+Talk to the Nameless.
+Learn of his life, of his failures.
+Gather his pieces.
+And only when you are ready, continue up this path.
+	> When you finally meet Varyn, please, be gentle.
 Do not demand answers; listen to his pain.
-Offer him redemption."*
+Offer him redemption.
+He must be shown that, after all this time, and despite his failures, he is still worth his name."*

 * The path is roughly maintained and carved into the mountain.
 5 stone pillars jut out of the mountain at various points along the path, each detailing one of [[The 4 Vows]] that [[Clan Flameforge]] used to represent.
 * The final pillar is destroyed, but used to display a carving of [[Kismet]], who was the Couatl that was meant to stay behind.